JackTheFullDev/Preview-Card/README.md

 ![Design preview for the Product preview card component coding challenge](./design/desktop-preview.jpg)

+Product-Preview small layout that shows product after discount great opportunity to learn flex-box and some css stuff.
+First contact with mobile responisve design.

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.